jaysylvester/citizen/README.md

 [![NPM](https://nodei.co/npm/citizen.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/citizen/)

+**Version 0.2.0 contains many breaking changes and new features.** For example, configuration files are parsed differently and I've added caching capabilities.
+If you've built an app based on citizen, you'll want to read this documentation thoroughly before upgrading.

 citizen is in beta.
 Your comments, criticisms, and requests are appreciated.

 citizen's static file serving is just a hack to get your dev environment up and running quickly.
 I recommend something like [nginx](http://nginx.org) as a front end for static file serving in your production environment.